sleagle/targetRest/sandBox/Readme.md

     3) path should be: /api/cards/v1/{token}
     4) to mock addCard, request type should be PUT
     5) to mock removeCard, request type should be DELETE
-    6) for thr addCard request the body type should be: application/json
+    6) for the addCard request the body type should be: application/json

+    Final url should be like 'http://targetrest.getsandbox.com/api/cards/v1/123456'